egel-lang/egel-lang.github.io/SEMANTICS.md

   the thunk is rewritten to the thunks corresponding to "5 * fac 4"; i.e, in classical terms, the stack frame is dropped and replaced.
 That is, classical factorial still takes O(n) space but a tail recursive one should take O(1).
   And, no, that doesn't generalize to most other languages, it's just an advantage of term rewriting.
-+ Third, since the semantics still rewrites trees, or directed acyclic graphs, so you can implement it with nothing more than reference counting, in our case C++'s shared pointers.
++ Third, since the semantics still rewrites trees, or directed acyclic graphs, you can implement it with nothing more than reference counting.
+In this case C++'s shared pointers which has some additional benefits regarding deterministic behavior, punctual disposing of resources, and concurrent evaluation.

 I simply like this model of evaluation, there isn't much more to it.